Nicole “Snooki” Polizzi had a few more unique and lovable guests who assist her in having a good time with the advent of her 0.33 baby.

 “BESTIES,” she wrote along with the shot.

-During the shower, Polizzi also shared a sweet moment with Cortese, 32, because the pair posed collectively with their mini-mes.
+During the shower, Polizzi shared a sweet moment with Cortese, 32, because the pair posed collectively with their mini-mes.

 “All the meatballs,” Cortese captioned a couple of snaps, creating a loving connection with her shared nickname with Polizzi.